What is the difference between a tender, ITT and quotation?

 For electrical supply businesses, tender processes typically cover:

-Framework applications for materials supply (£5m+ over 4 years), large supply contracts (£200,000+ annually), and multi-site or multi-year supply agreements.
+• Framework applications for materials supply (£5m+ over 4 years)

-Tender processes require substantial effort (50-100+ hours) but offer high-value, long-term contracts justifying the investment.
+Tender processes require substantial effort (100-140 hours including pricing) but offer high-value, long-term contracts justifying the investment.

 The ITT (Invitation to Tender) Document